unusual-whales/api-examples/README.md

 ## Examples

+### Websocket: How to stream flow alerts into a local SQLite database
+- `examples/ws-stream-flow-alerts-to-sqlite`
+- This python script connects to the `flow-alerts` websocket channel and streams all Flow Alerts to a buffer and flushing to a SQLite database once per second.
+The folder contains example output files as well.

 ### Websocket: How to stream data from multiple channel and write to multiple outputs
 - `examples/ws-multi-channel-multi-output`
-- This script connects to several different websocket channels (greeks, flow alerts, and all option trades for ticker `TSLA`).
+- This python script connects to several different websocket channels (greeks, flow alerts, and all option trades for ticker `TSLA`).
 It writes results to multiple buffers and flushes those buffers to multiple files once per second.
 The folder contains example output files as well.

+### Websocket: How to stream data from multiple channel and write to multiple outputs (javascript version)
+- `examples/ws-multi-channel-multi-output-nodejs`
+- Same as the above but implemented in javascript.

+### Spot Greek Exposure by Strike
+- `examples/spot-greek-exposure-by-strike`
+- This python script collects spot greek exposure data by strike for multiple tickers and strike ranges once per minute then writes all results to a SQLite database.
+The folder contains example output files and basic data exploration queries.

 ### Earnings and Institutional Holdings
 - `examples/earnings-with-known-institutional-holdings`